lwambisrat/N-Puzzle-Game/README.md

 - Runs an interactive widget-based N-Puzzle within Colab.
 - Performs solvability analysis and prints an explanation.
 - Allows clicking adjacent tiles to move them - shows move count and success message when the puzzle is solved.
-- Uses ipywidgets for the UI - input() is used for initial layout in the current notebook version but the main interaction is widget-based.

 How to run the Colab test